slackapi/node-slack-sdk/docs/_pages/web_client.md

 order: 2
 headings:
     - title: Posting a message
-    - title: Adding attachments to a message
+    - title: Customizing a message layout
     - title: Uploading a file
     - title: Getting a list of channels
     - title: Using refresh tokens